larisa-soldatova/EXACT/README.md

 an ontology for biomedical protocols

-Please download EXACT v.2 and all external files required for EXACT and save all the files to the same directory.
+Please download EXACT2 and all external files required for EXACT and save all the files to the same directory.
-23.3.14
+28.8.14